luisvsm/DiscordBookshelf/README.md

 Each person who wants to use the bot in Discord must register their own Audiobookshelf credentials:

 1. In Discord, run `/connect`.
-2. A private modal appears — enter your **ABS Server URL** (e.g. `https://abs.example.com`) and your **API Token**.
+2. A private modal appears — enter your **ABS Server URL** and your **API Token** (See audiobookshelf [API Keys documentation](https://www.audiobookshelf.org/guides/api-keys/)).
-3. To find your API token: in Audiobookshelf, go to **Settings → Users**, click your user, and copy the API token.
-4. The bot validates the credentials immediately and confirms success.
+3. The bot validates the credentials immediately and confirms success.

 To remove your credentials later, run `/disconnect`.